ufal/npfl114/labs/README.md

 The tasks are evaluated automatically using the [ReCodEx Code Examiner](https://recodex.mff.cuni.cz/).
-The evaluation is performed using Python 3.4 and TensorFlow 1.5.0.
+The evaluation is performed using Python 3.4, TensorFlow 1.5.0 and NumPy 1.14.0.

 You can install TensorFlow 1.5.0 either to user packages using `pip3 install --user tensorflow==1.5.0`, or create a virtual